 - Strain your cocktail into a chilled glass.
 Remember to strain over fresh ice when preparing drinks served on the rocks.

-9 Helpful Tips
+Helpful Shaking Tips

 - Shake to a rhythm.
 Hum a tune, shake to a beat, and get into the movement.
 Many bartenders enjoy a good Caribbean drum beat or will shake to the music in the bar.
 Have fun with it.